gillesheinesch/LenoxBot-Docs/README.md

 }
 ```

-In the content you are allowed to use html tags!
+In the content you have to use html tags!
+This site can help you: https://www.onlinehtmleditor.net/